andrewchaa/til/powershell.md

     // List Environmental Variables
     Get-ChildItem Env:

+    // Show the content of a file
+    Get-Content .\endtoendsettings.json

     // Binding a certificate to a site on IIS Write-Host "Binding certificate to $($name)"
     if (Test-Path IIS:\SslBindings\0.0.0.0!443) {